Frequently Asked Questions

 green result on a table is to wobble the bowl which averages out its

-sole shape, at present disregarded as part of the test and not needed during the
+sole shape, at present not allowed as part of the test and not needed during the

 The